Kappaccinoh/zut/README.md

 # Currently Working on
 3. Game Mechanics Setup (Major Backend)
+- Selection of What Category The Room Creator wants to play
+    - Pop up style upon clicking the start game?
+    - Use Bootstrap's Modals
+    - Will need to retrieve all categories available

+- New model to relate what categories are available?
+(Not sure how this works)

 - Rotate the players each time a message is sent (likely required integration and listening from ActionCable/Websockets)
     - Have a fixed bag of words e.g flowers, countries etc
     - checked boolean column